akirak/react-spa-template/README.md

 pnpm start
 ```

-### Follow-up tasks
+### Further configuration

-Here are suggestions for what one would do after scaffolding a project from this template:
+In addition to the existing configuration, one might add the following libraries to a project created from this template:

-* Add a library for styling
+* Add a library for styling (e.g. Tailwind, Emotion, etc.)
-* i18n
+* i18n (react-i18next)
-* @mswjs/data
+* @mswjs/data for mock data

 ## Credits